cogini/elixir-deploy-template/README.md

 to your production keys.

-For secure applications like health care, developers should not have access to the prod keys.
+For secure applications like health care, developers should not have access to the prod environment.
 You can restrict vault password access to your ops team, or use different keys for different environments.

 You can also set up a build/deploy server in the cloud which has access to the keys and configure the production instances from it.
 When we run in an AWS auto